 The Thistle Chapel, a gorgeous neo-Gothic structure, was constructed in 1911.
 Architect Robert Lorimer designed the space, which serves as the home to the Order of the Thistle, Scotland’s chivalric order.
 The woodcarving was carried out by James Grieve and his workshop.

-Each of the 16 Order members is appointed by the Queen, and new members are only initiated once a current member has died.
+Each of the 16 Order members is appointed by the ruling British monarch, and new members are only initiated once a current member has died.
 When a new knight is installed, the current members don their velvet green robes and white-plumed hats for a ceremony in the Thistle Chapel.

 The knights’ stalls line the sides of the chapel.
 The coat of arms of knights past and present line the walls, and the ornate canopies atop the stalls are crowned with the crests of the still-living members of the Order.

 There are several coat of arms that are noteworthy, they are all located on the western wall.
 On the left there is a badge for King Olav V of Norway, the only non-Scottish knight.
 To his right is Sir Fitzroy Maclean the inspiration for Ian Fleming’s famous spy, James Bond, (no, Sean Connery is not a member of the Order).
 On the left panel are three badges that have silver foil backing, these are the work of Phoebe Anna Traquair, an artist associated with the Arts and Crafts movement in Scotland.